stephenslab/rss/docs/Example-5A.md

 - `snps`: 676 by 1 vector, indices of SNPs that are "inside" the target pathway

 Typically RSS only requires these four input variables for enrichment and prioritization analysis.
-To further reduce computation, RSS uses the matrix `SiRiS` instead of `R`:
+To further reduce computation, RSS uses the sparse matrix `SiRiS` instead of `R`:

 ```matlab
 p     = length(betahat);